Horizontal Technology Landscape of IoT Stack – Sensor to Cloud

 IoT Security is of prime concern today for the adoption of IoT.
 Stories abound on how video cameras, door locks and cars have been hijacked and its possibility to create mayhem.
 See some of the largest breaches in this excellent interactive infographic.

 Today’s IoT Security is based on the Internet Age and not capable for the IoT age.
 From IoT perspective it is complex, costly and vulnerable.
 You break one edge device and you hack them all.
 Most devices are not secured running on default passwords and keys and are not fail safe.
 Practically, it is impossible to secure and maintain security for billions of devices made by ODMs and EMS companies who operate today based on razor thin margins off a one-time sale and have no incentive or know-how to keep the devices secured well into the future.
-Even if there is a mandate imposing liability for IoT breaches, the economics does not work out to maintain and upgrade the security of billions of devices by the OEMS/ODMs.
+Even if there is a mandate imposing product liability for IoT breaches, the economics does not work out to maintain and upgrade the security of billions of devices by the OEMS/ODMs.
 The challenge is to address identity of these edge nodes, rights management, maintaining data integrity and privacy for the IoT data.
 Any security needs to run in a severe resource constrained environments with less processing power and memory footprint.

 A recent article by Arvind Tiwary who heads IoTForum in India titled IoT Security: Lessons from Physical world details the practicality of the physical world security that needs to be practiced for IoT Security.
 The recent IoT security breaches reinforces the issue that we are losing the battle and maybe have the wrong approach to handling IoT Security.
 Indian government launched an ambitious scheme to monitor internet traffic realtime and help isolate and restrict rogue elements.